What are penny policies and how can I track one down?

 As the name suggests, premiums cost just a few pennies and could be used to cover funeral costs, or for savings or endowments that paid out on maturity.

+For that reason, many penny policies are still unclaimed.
 Since these policies cost relatively little and were taken out long ago, it’s likely that many people have forgotten they have them.
+Or, if it was a policy taken out by parents for their child, they might not even know it exists.

 Could I have unclaimed penny policies?